Our History

 After all, good market research also requires high-quality data collection.
 This can only be achieved with well-trained and reliable interviewers.
 Therefore, TEMA-Q works exclusively with well-trained and long-term employed interviewers.

 We consider information security to be an indispensable prerequisite for the quality of our solutions.
-Much depends on the information security of our solutions.
+A lot depends on the information security of our solutions.
 We express this through the following voluntary commitment:

-- We are committed to complying with the specified information security regulations of stakeholders and legislators and to using the information provided by authorities and other organizations to continuously improve information security.
+We commit to comply with the specified information security regulations of stakeholders and legislators and to use the information provided by authorities and other organizations to continuously improve information security.

-- We support all relevant executives in enforcing information security in their area of responsibility.
+We support all relevant managers in enforcing information security in their areas of responsibility.

-- We train all employees who perform activities in the area of information security in such a way that they can act safely and consciously in terms of information security.
+We train all employees who carry out activities in the area of application of information security so that they can act safely and consciously in the sense of information security.

-- We want to achieve that information security is not understood by all of us as “annoying extra work”, but as important and essential for our customers.
-And that at all times – despite all the rules in this area – we must turn on our heads and not rely on the fact that following the established rules is sufficient in every situation.
-If we are faced with the choice of making something really safe or following a rule, we prefer to make it really safe – and then adjust the rule if necessary.
+We want to ensure that information security is not seen by all of us as “annoying extra work”, but as important and essential for our customers.
+And that at all times – despite all the rules in this area – we must turn on our heads and not rely on the fact that following the established rules will suffice in every situation.
+If we are faced with the choice of making something really secure or following a rule, we prefer to make it really secure – and then adjust the rule if necessary.

 Our Compliance Business Principles support us in acting responsibly, appropriately and in compliance with the law in our daily work and especially in critical situations.